Platelet Rich Plasma (PRP) Injection

 How Many PRP Injections Do I Need?

-What Happens When I Have A Prp Injection?
+What Happens When I Have A PRP Injection?

 First, the clinician who will be performing your injection will give you a call to discuss the procedure and make sure it’s the correct treatment for you based upon your condition and symptoms.
 They will also screen you for any medical conditions which would prevent you having the treatment.
 For safety reasons your clinician may recommend delaying your injection until consent has been obtained from your GP if there are any concerns regarding your general medical condition.